 Not considering the Restrictions and Caveats-

-Differences of opinion can crop up any time.
-Sometimes co founders decide to part ways over differences in roadmaps they wish to take.
+Differences of opinion can crop up at any time.
+Sometimes co-founders decide to part ways over differences in roadmaps they wish to take.

 Hence vesting restrictions is essential to make sure that the person doesn’t keep his equity stakes by serving for a short time.
 A restricted stock purchase agreement is the right way to ensure this.